canmom/canmom.github.io/_posts/programming/gamedev/mastered/2022-12-06-game-design-document.md

 - the iframe dodge charges appear at one end of the time slowdown resource meter.
 - for each shield, a faint circle is drawn around the targeting reticule.
 When a mucosa breaks, a brief animation shows this line turning into fragments.
 - when the core is visible, its health bar is represented by a circular arc around it, and the colour changes from white through to red.
+- when the core is not onscreen, an indicator shows the easiest way to turn to face it.

 ## Player animation system